and friends

 Golden Eagle: JOHN DENVER Instrumental Tribute

-is the newest CD from the Candlelight Guitarist and friends, with 15 tracks featuring 13 John Denver classics, plus originals by Brad in tribute to John Denver (over 60 minutes of music).
+Golden Eagle: JOHN DENVER Instrumental Tribute , from the Candlelight Guitarist and friends, offers 15 tracks featuring 13 John Denver classics, plus originals by Brad in tribute to John Denver (over 60 minutes of music).
 The album features several guest artists, some of whom worked with John Denver.

 The CD features cover art by award-winning wildlife artist Toni Watts (herself, a John Denver fan based in Lincolnshire, United Kingdom.).